 - Spirit Missions will be undertaken in good taste and befitting the conduct of a cadet. - Spirit Missions that require excessive cost, time, or effort are prohibited. - Cadets will not be directed or mandated to participate. - The Company Commander is directly responsible for Spirit Missions.
-No Spirit Mission is authorized unless personally approved by the company commander. - The Battalion Commander or Company Commander will submit an OPORD to inform the Deputy Commandant of any impending Spirit Mission.

-- Spirit Mission will NOT include: - Any action directed against another unit in the Corps - Entering another unit's company area individually or in groups for any purpose of conducting a Spirit Mission. - Vandalizing any individual, unit, public, private, or university property or in any way damaging or otherwise harming anyone or anything. - The theft of another unit's guidon/flag. - The removal of a wall mounted plaque, picture, or banner, or entry into any trophy case. - The resulting effects of any Spirit Mission will be: - o Minimal. - Result in no damage or have a negative impact on any property, vegetation, or personal effects. - Require no more than 15 minutes to rectify, clean up, or otherwise restore the area to its original condition.
+No Spirit Mission is authorized unless personally approved by the company commander. - The Battalion Commander or Company Commander will submit an OPORD to inform the Deputy Commandant of any impending Spirit Mission. - Spirit Mission will NOT include: - Vandalizing any individual, unit, public, private, or university property or in any way damaging or otherwise harming anyone or anything. - The theft of another unit's guidon/flag. - The removal of a wall mounted plaque, picture, or banner, or entry into any trophy case. - The resulting effects of any Spirit Mission will be: - o Minimal. - Result in no damage or have a negative impact on any property, vegetation, or personal effects. - Require no more than 15 minutes to rectify, clean up, or otherwise restore the area to its original condition.